GenieFramework/Genie.jl/docs/4--Developing_Micro_Apps.md

 **TIP**

 Check out the inline help for `Genie.newapp` too see what options are available for bootstrapping applications.
-You'll go over the different configurations in upcoming sections.
+We'll go over the different configurations in upcoming sections.

 ---